streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 ### Add or remove dependencies

-To add or remove dependencies at any point, just update `requirements.txt` (Python dependenciess) or `packages.txt` (Linux dependencies) and commit the changes to your repository on GitHub.
+To add or remove dependencies at any point, just update `requirements.txt` (Python dependenciess) or `packages.txt` (Linux dependencies), and commit the changes to your repository on GitHub.
 Community Cloud detects the change in your dependencies and automatically triggers (re)installation.

 It is best practice to pin your Streamlit version in `requirements.txt`.
 Otherwise, the version may be auto-upgraded at any point without your knowledge, which could lead to undesired results (e.g. when we deprecate a feature in Streamlit).